 Sept 18, Monday: Personal Introductions, Introduction of Focus Groups, and What is a development model?

 Please Read before class:

 (3) Then read the new Sustainable Development Goals.
-How are they different from the MDG?
+How are they different from the MDG (above)?
 Here’s what Solar Cookers International Says about the Difference.
-Come to class ready to discuss, and identify you favorite goals and why you think they’re so nice.
+Come to class ready to identify your favorite goals and discuss why you have these priorities.

 (4) There are people in unindustrialized countries that have fewer resources than us.
 What do you think about this?
 What is your “development model”?

-Sept 28, Wednesday: Daniel Wiens (firstname.lastname@example.org) of Journeyman International talks about his activities during the first hour of class.
+Sept 20, Wednesday: Daniel Wiens (Email: firstname.lastname@example.org) of Journeyman International talks about his activities during the first hour of class.

 Preparation for Class: Read Five papers and compare development models:

 (1) Sachs “Can extreme poverty be eliminated?” http://povertynewsblog.blogspot.com/2005/08/jeffrey-sachs-can-extreme-poverty-be.html